-- Minimum Lot Size (20 acres per license): Complies; the subject site Total combined acreage is approximately 351.78 acres.
-The applicant has applied for five (5) A-Type 3 "Medium Outdoor" licenses, one (1) A-Type 4 "Nursery" license, and one (1) A-Type 13 Self-Distribution license which would require a minimum of 120 acres. - Setback from Property Line (100 feet): Complies, the southwestern-most cultivation site is closest to a property line; it is about 280 feet from the nearest property line. - Setback from Off-Site Residence (200 feet minimum): Complies, the nearest neighboring residential dwelling is located about 2500 feet away from the nearest cannabis cultivation area. - Fence Height between Six (6) and Eight (8) Feet: Complies, the proposed fence height is six (6) feet. - Maximum Canopy Area (43,560 sq. ft. per license): The proposed canopy area is 73,600 sq. ft. in size. - Maximum Cultivation Area (for A-Type 3 licenses): The applicant is proposing 193,800 sq. ft.
-(4.45 acres) of outdoor cannabis canopy within seven fenced outdoor cultivation areas.
+Minimum Lot Size (20 acres per license): Complies; the subject site Total combined acreage is approximately 238.11 acres.
+The applicant has applied for one A-Type 3 "Medium Outdoor" licenses, (1) A-Type 13 Self-Distribution license which would require a minimum of 20 acres.

+- Setback from Property Line (100 feet): Complies, the southwestern-most cultivation site is closest to a property line; it is about 230 feet from the nearest property line. - Setback from Off-Site Residence (200 feet minimum): Complies, the nearest neighboring residential dwelling is located over 1,000 feet away from the nearest cannabis cultivation area. - Fence Height between Six (6) and Eight (8) Feet: Complies, the proposed fence height is six (6) feet. - Maximum Canopy Area (43,560 sq. ft. per license): The proposed canopy area is 43,472 sq. ft. in size.